foroozandehgroup/nmrpoise/docs/running.rst

 -----------------------

 Assuming you've already created a routine (see `routines` if not), this page will show you how to run the optimisation.
-We'll use the same ``p1`` calibration routine that we described before, but the principles apply equally to all routines.
+We'll use the same ``p1`` calibration routine that we described on that page, but the principles apply equally to all routines.

 The first thing to do is to set up the NMR experiment.
 Use ``edc`` or ``new`` to create a new proton pulse-acquire experiment.